 - Go where money is already flowing.
-Adapt what you do to match the needs of businesses, holiday resorts, hospitals, or universities.
+Adapt what you do to match the needs of businesses or universities.

 Then force yourself to try all the best ideas, even if it seems unnatural at first.
 Read books about business and psychology to get more ideas, since many brilliant minds are asking the same question from a different perspective.

 Do this repeatedly, paying attention to feedback from others, and you will become more valuable.

 Though if you find that this makes you more miserable than excited, try the other way:

 #2: Stop expecting it to be valuable to others.

 Accept your music as personal and precious to only you.
 Get your money elsewhere.

 Sex with my girlfriend is very valuable to me and her, but luckily I’m not trying to make it valuable to others.

 If you stop expecting your music to be valuable to anyone but you, your conflicted mind can finally be at peace.
 Do it only because you love it, and it honestly doesn’t matter what anyone else thinks.

 You might even keep it private like a diary, just to be clear who it’s really for.